Qube Money Review 2023

 Fees

-Aside from the fees for a Premium or Family plan, Qube Money is a free platform.
+Aside from the Premium or Family plan fees, Qube Money is a free platform.

 There are no ATM fees, minimum balance requirements, or transfer fees.

-Qube also doesn’t charge overdraft fees, but this is only because you can’t overdraft your account.
+Qube also doesn’t charge overdraft fees because you can’t overdraft your account.
 If you try to spend more than you have, your Qube card will just decline.

-Overall, I recommend the basic plan unless you need an account for the whole family.
-Premium comes with some intriguing features, but not enough to justify the added cost.
+I recommend the basic plan unless you need an account for the whole family.
+Premium has some intriguing features, but not enough to justify the added cost.

 Getting Started